VulcanJS/vulcan-docs/source/email.md

 #### `path`

 A path for the route at which the email will be available to preview (when using `vulcan:debug`).
+If the path contains paramerters (such as `/email/post-approved/:postId?`), these parameters will be passed as variables to the `data()` function as well as the `query`.

 #### `testVariables`

 An object containing default variables passed to `query()` when testing the email.
 If not specified, a blank object will be used.

+You can also pass a `testVariables(params)` function instead, in which case the `params` object will contain any route params you've defined.
+For example, if you've set the test route for an email to be `/email/post-approved/:postId?` then visit `/email/post-approved/foo123`, then `params` will be equal to `{ postId: 'foo123' }`.

 ## Querying For Data